This article has links to products and services we love, which we may make commission from.

 You can also take a day trip to Kennedy Space Center to visit the complex or have lunch with an astronaut.

 You can even train to be one!

-Florida also has tons of pristine beaches, especially in Miami, where you can also indulge in a local Cuban sandwich at several top-rated restaurants.
+Florida also has tons of pristine beaches, especially at Miami Beach, where you can also indulge in a cocktail and Cuban sandwich.

-Miami is also famous for its incredible nightlife and shopping.
+Miami Beach and City is famous for its incredible nightlife, shopping, distinct neighborhoods, and beautiful people!